leggedrobotics/wlr-competition-2025/README.md

 ## 📦 Submission Guidelines

+### Submission Process
+1. **Email Submission**: Send an email to **pfrivik@ethz.ch** with your repository name
+2. **GitHub Access**: We will reply with a GitHub username from our referee team that you need to invite to your repository
+3. **Default Configuration**: Ensure your launch files and YAML configuration files are set to launch your controller by default (the one you want us to evaluate)
+4. **Evaluation**: Our referee team will clone and evaluate your submission directly from your repository

-### What You Can Submit
+### What You Can Change/Modify
 - **Custom controller files**: `custom_controller_class.hpp` and `custom_controller_class.cpp`
 - **Configuration**: `custom_controller_config.yaml`
 - **Launch file**: `custom_controller.launch.py`
 - **Build files**: Updated `CMakeLists.txt` and `package.xml` (if needed)
-- **External libraries**: You can use any additional libraries you want
+- **External libraries**: You can use any additional libraries you want, but similarly like the setup_libtorch.sh script works, everything must be inside of the third_party folder.
+In case the library is too large to add, extend the setup_libtorch.sh script and make it install everything required inside of the third_party folder.
+Everything must build successfully!

 ### Important Constraints
 - **Controller Executor**: You cannot modify `controller_executor.cpp` - only work within your controller class
 - **Observations**: You must use only the provided observations from `ControllerObservations` structure
 - **Interface**: Your controller must inherit from `BaseController` and implement the standard interface

-### Need Changes Outside These Constraints?
-If you need modifications to the executor, additional observations, or other framework changes, please contact the maintainer: **pfrivik@ethz.ch**
+- **Outputs**: The outputs are also standardized with `ControllerOutputs` structure

 ---